Earth Notes: On Website Technicals (2019-04)

 I talk about the joy of planting, growing and eating pumpkins.

-Somewhere in there I'd like to mark up that this fun is to be had April to September every year.
+Somewhere in there I would like to mark up that this fun is to be had April to September every year.
 Maybe I could jam one of the ISO 8601 repeating times into temporal or temporalCoverage, maybe for the Article or an embedded Thing or Event representing the growing of pumpkins.

 What would be he right thing to do here?
 So far I really can't see what it would be!